IrishMorales/lightweight-cnn-for-bone-metastasis/README.md

 This repository contains the following:
 - MobileLookNet - variations of MobileLookNet with feature fusion and attention strategies
 - Base CNN - A base/vanilla CNN proposed in [Analysis of Batch Size in the Assessment of Bone Metastasis from Bone Scans in Various Convolutional Neural Networks](https://link.springer.com/chapter/10.1007/978-981-99-3068-5_20).
 Compared against the performance and computational load of MobileLookNet.
-- LB-FCNN - A lightweight CNN proposed in .
-Compared against the performance and computational load of MobileLookNet.
+- LB-FCNN - (Outdated) A lightweight CNN containing early, outdated versions of the model.
+Kept for documentation.
 - MobileNetv2 - A lightweight state-of-the-art CNN developed for mobile systems proposed in [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381).
 Compared against the performance and computational load of MobileLookNet.
 - ResNet - A residual neural network proposed in [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385).
 Compared against the performance and computational load of MobileLookNet.